It4innovations/hyperqueue/README.md

 * **How many jobs may I submit into HQ?**

   Our preliminary benchmarks show that overhead of HQ is around 0.1 ms per task.
+  We also support streaming of task outputs into a single file (this file contains metadata, hence outputs for each task can be filtered or ordered).
+  This avoids creating many small files for each task on a distributed file system that may have a large impact on scaling.

 * **Does HQ support multi-CPU jobs?**

   Yes.
 You can define number of CPUs for each job.
 HQ is NUMA aware and you can choose the allocation strategy.